Koraus/digdeeper3/README.md

 The `Sight` is a computed state, all the data available to the player at a given step of the `Trek`.
+Generally, the way `Sight` is computed defines how the player plays.

 The `Copilot` (?) is a non-player companion, kind of AI to automate the mundane routes